 • Are my job-search strategies relevant today?

-• How committed am I to making these career strategies a success?
+• How committed am I to make these career strategies a success?

 Check out this blog for more valuable information regarding end of the year career strategies: Six Reasons to Audit Your Job Search Strategies